vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/platforms/android/cross-platform-setup.md

  - [Quest Content Limitations](/creators.vrchat.com/platforms/android/quest-content-limitations)
  - [Avatar Performance Ranking System](/creators.vrchat.com/avatars/avatar-performance-ranking-system)

-:::caution SyncVideoStream and SyncVideoPlayer Components
+::: warning SyncVideoStream and SyncVideoPlayer Components

 Currently, neither SyncVideoStream nor SyncVideoPlayer is supported on Quest.
 Putting these into a Quest world will cause severe issues!
 Simply remove them from the Quest version.
 However,  having a video player only in the PC version can cause problems as well.
 If the Master of the instance is a Quest user, you'll run into further problems.